Leftism (album): Production

 Leftism is an album that consists of singles recorded previously by members Paul Daley and Neil Barnes between 1992 and 1995, with the exception of the single "Not Forgotten" which is not included, and other new tracks.
 These earlier singles included "Release the Pressure", "Song of Life", and "Open Up".
 Some of these singles were remade and changed drastically from their original versions for Leftism.
 Barnes stated that "rethinking and re-recording a few of our older tracks put us on the right road."

 Barnes chose the guest vocalists who were not associated with dance music, as he "love[s] taking people with nothing to do with dance music, like Toni, or Danny Red, and putting them in a different environment, It's getting back to the original ethic of remixing, taking anything and turning it into dance music."
-Barnes was a fan of the group Curve, and had Toni Halliday from Curve to come in and work on the song "Original".
+Barnes was a fan of the group Curve, and had lead singer Toni Halliday come in and work on the song "Original".
 "Open Up" features John Lydon on vocals.
 Neil Barnes stated he had known Lydon since he was 19 years old through a mutual friend.
 Leftfield wanted to do a track with Lydon for about two years but were held up as "it took all that time to get him to commit to doing it and to get the track good enough."
-Two reggae vocalists are featured on the album, including Danny Red on "Inspection" and Earl Sixteen on "Release the Pressure".
+Two reggae vocalists are featured on the album; Danny Red on "Inspection" and Earl Sixteen on "Release the Pressure".
 Lemn Sissay guests on "21st Century Poem".

 After completing the production on Leftism, Rob Daley was unhappy with how the album turned out stating that "It sounded shit [...]
 It seemed to have no cohesion, the tracks just didn't seem to hang well together.
 But having lived with it for a while it sounds much better."
 Paul Daley echoed these statements saying "We did all the tracks, listened to them and decided it sounded a fucking mess [...] we went back, messed around with the running order and chopped a lot of things out.
 Hopefully now it sounds complete, something that can be listened to in one go."

 Style

 John Bush of the online music database AllMusic stated the album is not simply a progressive house album and that it "spans a wide range of influences (tribal, dub, trance)".
 Clash expanded on this, describing "Release the Pressure" and "Inspection (Check One)" as dub-influenced tracks, while "Storm 3000" is a bass-heavy track that includes jungle rhythms.
-The Q described "Original" as a "sultry rock / electro fusion" A review in Slant Magazine commented that "Leftism eschews mainstream categorization and manages to reside in the leftfield of almost all the electronic genres it propagates".
+Q described "Original" as a "sultry rock / electro fusion" A review in Slant Magazine commented that "Leftism eschews mainstream categorization and manages to reside in the leftfield of almost all the electronic genres it propagates".